 Andrews was the representative for New Jersey’s 1st congressional district and was a Democrat.
 He served from 1990 to 2014.

 In 2013 Andrews was investigated for improper use of campaign funds for personal use.
 The House Committee on Ethics established an independent subcommittee.
-In 2014, Andrews resigned from Congress and House Committee on Ethics' jurisdiction over the member ended.
+In 2014, Andrews resigned from Congress and House Committee on Ethics' jurisdiction over Andrews ended.

 |Apr.
 2, 2012||House Office of Congressional Ethics recommended further review|

 |Mar.
 19, 2013||House Committee on Ethics established an independent subcommittee|

 |Feb.
 4, 2014||Andrews resigned from Congress effect Feb.
 18, 2014.|